reinterpretcat/lfs/README.md

 ## Description

-This repository contains docker configuration to build LFS system currently based on [LFS book version 8.1](http://www.linuxfromscratch.org/lfs/downloads/8.1/LFS-BOOK-8.1.pdf).
+This repository contains docker configuration to build bootable iso image with [Linux From Scratch 8.1](http://www.linuxfromscratch.org/lfs/downloads/8.1/LFS-BOOK-8.1.pdf).

-## Status
+## Why

-Work in progress.
+General idea is to learn Linux by building and running LFS system in isolation from the host system.

 ## Structure